willprice/willprice.github.io/_posts/2013-02-08-beginners-steps-with-tdd.md

-implemented a simple Fibonacci function, this enabled me to see how the general principle worked: "Test a little, program a little", and see what sort of obstacles I might come across, such as "What's the next test going to be where there is no linear path to follow".
+implemented a simple Fibonacci function, this enabled me to see how the general principle worked: "Test a little, program a little", and see what sort of obstacles I might come across, such as "What's the next test going to be where there is no linear progression to follow".

 I've given my self a quick crash course in _git_ to document my progress, I can commit every time I write a test or a piece of code.
 The history of the code